robinweser/react-look/docs/dom/api/StyleSheet.md

 ```

 This also accepts a css `string`.
 When using it with a `string`, the scope will be ignored!
+> Note: This should only be used for third-party or legacy CSS and used on your own risk.

 ```javascript
 StyleSheet.addCSS("#myId { color: red } .myClass { color: green }")